Well, I just now finished up making the stock specs, hope everything is in order.

 For those curious to the differences in Cherokee's and Comanche's:

-The taillight lenses are different from a Cherokee's, the wheel flares are the same (as a 2dr Cherokee), the front doors off of 4-door XJ's (84-92 at least) are swappable, hoods are swappable from 84-92 models Cherokee's (Cherokee's above 92 used spring-loaded hinges), and all mechanical/electronic parts forward of the firewall ARE identical
+The taillight lenses are different from a Cherokee's, the wheel flares are the same (as a 2dr Cherokee), the front doors off of 4-door XJ's (84-92 at least) are swappable, all body parts forward of the firewall are swappable from specific year-model Cherokee's (86 models should use 84-86 parts; 87+ should use 87-92 parts), and all mechanical/electronic parts forward of the firewall ARE identical

 The body comes only in standard cab model with a rear double-top hatch tailgate.
-Comes in longbed or shortbeds two-tone versions.
+Comes in longbed and shortbed models with various trim levels and design cues, such as two-tone and stripe kits.
 Long bed versions come with a larger gas tank than the short bed and is located front of the axle.
 Short bed version was not avaiable in 1986.

 Interior: Door panels are removable as stock.
 Bench seats and bucket seats DO NOT